guillermodlpa/kikiricoin/README.md

 KikiriCoin is an ERC20 token developed to learn smart contract development and for fun.

-KikiriCoin and its faucet for distribution are deployed on Polygon.
-They can be interacted with on the following addresses:
+KikiriCoin's token and its faucet for token distribution are deployed on Polygon.
+Polygon is a scaling solution for Ethereum that provides faster and cheaper transactions on Ethereum.

-- Mumbai
-  - KikiriCoin:
-  - KikiriFaucet:
-- Mainnet
-  - KikiriCoin:
-  - KikiriFaucet:

 ## Commands

-Developed using [Hardhat](https://hardhat.org/), using ESLint, Prettier, and TypeScript.
+Developed using [Hardhat](https://hardhat.org/), with ESLint, Prettier, and TypeScript.
 Useful commands:

 ```shell
 # Compile contracts